Immortals-33/Scaffold-Lab/demo/motif_scaffolding/README.md

 > This is an initial version and we're working on simplify the grammar to make it more user-friendly.
-Bug fixes and PR are also welcome!
+Bug fixes and PR are always welcome!